AniruthSuresh/FART---INLP/README.md

 Repo to maintain all the codes for INLP Project

-Setup
+## Setup

-1. Clone the repo [git@github.com:AniruthSuresh/FART---INLP.git ](https://github.com/google-research/long-range-arena#) and place it inside the data folder
+1. Clone the repo [LRA-benchmark ](https://github.com/google-research/long-range-arena#) and place it inside the data folder